Dilation and Curettage (D&C)

 Dilation and Curettage (D&C) Introduction

-The dilation and curettage procedure (D&C) involves dilating the uterine cervix so that the lining tissue (endometrium) of the uterus can be removed by scraping or suction.
+The curettage procedure (D&C) involves dilating the uterine cervix so that the lining tissue (endometrium) of the uterus can be removed by scraping or suction.

 The D&C is a safe procedure that is done for a variety of reasons.
 It is minor surgery performed in a hospital or ambulatory surgery center or clinic.
 D&C is usually a diagnostic procedure and seldom is therapeutic.